zzonyo/trust-docs-test/source/index.html.md

 `accounts.update#${mode}`

 Upon subscription field value specified, the update can be triggered by either of following events:

-1) Whenever account balance is changed.
+1、Whenever account balance is changed.

-2) Whenever account balance or available balance is changed.
+2、Whenever account balance or available balance is changed.
 (Update separately.)

 ### Subscription Field